How Much Does Carpet Padding Cost in 2024?

 Carpet Pad Cost by Materials

-The most budget-friendly carpet padding is rebonded foam, which starts at $0.25 per square foot for materials only, or $0.75 per square foot installed.
+The most budget-friendly carpet padding is rebonded foam, which starts at $0.25 per square foot for materials only or $0.75 per square foot installed.
 It's a good compromise between cost and durability.
-At up to $3 per square foot for the padding, flat rubber costs the most, or $3.75 with installation.
+Flat rubber costs the most, up to $3 per square foot for the padding or $3.75 with installation.
 While flat rubber is the most costly option, it's also the most durable, saving you money in the long run.

 Carpet Pad MaterialMaterial Cost per Square FootLabor and Material Price Range per Square Foot